 There are many steps to making a pair of shoes, and many ways to get there.
 I mostly use a “traditional” technique of hand sewn construction, but I make shoes using “cement” construction techniques as well.
 I like to incorporate methods that work, are appropriate to my client’s requests and contribute to a first quality shoe – traditional or not.
 While machines feature in many parts of the shoemaking process, what I make are considered handmade shoes.
 Here is the quick overview.
-If you’d like some guided instruction, consider registering for a shoemaking workshop.
+If you’d like to learn to make shoes yourself, consider registering for a shoemaking workshop.

 I modify lasts for a custom fit, design and draw the patterns, mark and cut the leather for the uppers, sew the uppers, shape the shoe uppers on the last, sew the welts and soles on by hand and finally shape and finish the heels and soles.
 I want to share some information about materials, then move on to describe the process.